ismaeldamiao/libdamiao/README.md

 it's OK use `#define` to a implementation.

-Repository with many `c` function and utilities in computational physics, mathematics and engineering.

-To learn about c see [...](...).

-To learn about macros see [macros.md](/MarkDown/macros.md).

 ## How to use

-You can download this repository using a terminal as:
+You can download this repository using `wget` in a terminal as:
 ```bash
 wget https://github.com/ismaeldamiao/libdamiao/archive/refs/heads/main.zip
 ```